CV GIANCARLODINARDO.6@GMAIL.COM

 03

 Geographic concentration beats geographic ambition at moderate spend levels.
 Running three states at $85k a month sounds like scale, but split three ways each market was getting roughly $28k.
 That is not enough to build meaningful signal across a spread that wide when the geos have different competitive dynamics.
 The more useful move was stepping back and reassessing with the client: which geos actually aligned with their growth priorities, and which ones were just generating noise?
-Concentrating spend in the two markets where installs were closing, with location callouts in the creative, improved both CPL and lead quality without changing the total budget.
+Concentrating spend in the two markets where installs were closing — with location callouts reinforcing geographic relevance in the creative — improved both CPL and lead quality without changing the total budget.
 The third state did not get abandoned.
 It got treated differently at a lower spend level until it could justify more.

 Before the work